elense-software/nestjs-serial-port/@elense/nestjs-serial-port/README.md

 # nestjs-serial-port

+# Announcement:
+- The package is relatively new, it's still developed.

 # Overview
 This library is a NestJS wrapper around [serialport](https://serialport.io/) library.
 Messages received from device are emitted as NestJS events.